Toxblh/MTMR/README.md

 > Provider: https://openweathermap.org \
 > Note: Register at https://openweathermap.org to get your API key \
 > Note: Wait for 20 minutes or so for Openweathermap to activate your API key.\
-> Note: Enable MTBR in "Location Services" in the "Security & Privacy" System Preferences pane
+> Note: Enable MTMR in "Location Services" in the "Security & Privacy" System Preferences pane

 ```js
   "type": "weather",